OluyemisiA/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 1 : Prints the absolute path name of the current working directory.
 File 2 : Displays the contents list of the current directory.
 File 3 : Changes the working directory to the user's home directory.
+File 4 : Displays the current directory's contents in long format.